Data Centers in Kiel

 Natural Disaster Risk

-Kiel has a low natural disaster risk profile, with an INFORM Risk score of 2.6 out of 10 as of September 2025.
-The region is not prone to catastrophic events, which enhances its appeal for mission-critical infrastructure requiring high availability.
+Kiel has a low overall disaster risk profile, with an INFORM Risk score of 2.6 out of 10, as of September 2025.
+This rating indicates a stable environment for critical infrastructure.